hmtkyn/serve-ready/README.md

 ├── /builds                 # Folder for build outputs │   └── /cli                # Contains the CLI binary
-├── /src                    # Source files for the project │   ├── /caches             # Cache configuration files
-│   ├── /cmd                # Main entry point for the CLI │   ├── /databases          # Database configuration files
+├── /src                    # Source files for the project │   ├── /cmd                # Main entry point for the CLI │   ├── /internal           # Internal logic for CLI and requirements │   │   ├── /cli            # CLI prompt logic
-│   ├── /frameworks         # Framework configuration files
+│   │   ├── /frameworks     # Framework configuration files
-│   └── /internal           # Internal logic for CLI and requirements │       ├── /cli            # CLI prompt logic
-│       └── /requirements   # Requirement loader and checker
+│   │   ├── /requirements   # Requirement loader and checker
+│   │   ├── /services       # Services for caches, databases, runtimes, webservers
+│   │   │   ├── /caches     # Cache services (e.g., Redis, Memcached)
+│   │   │   ├── /databases  # Database services (e.g., MySQL, PostgreSQL)
+│   │   │   ├── /runtimes   # Runtime services (e.g., PHP, Node.js)
+│   │   │   └── /webservers # Web server services (e.g., Nginx, Apache)
-├── go.mod                  # Go module definition
+│   └── /pkg                # Package utilities such as configuration and colors ├── go.mod                  # Go module definition
 └── go.sum                  # Go dependencies checksum file
 ```

 ### Frameworks

-The supported frameworks for the tool are defined in `.yml` files located in the `src/frameworks/` folder.
+The supported frameworks for the tool are defined in `.yml` files located in the `src/internal/frameworks/` folder.

 - **Supported Frameworks**:
   - Laravel
   - Next.js
   - Django
+  - FastAPI
+  - Flask
+  - Remix.js

 ### Databases

-The supported databases for the tool are defined in `.yml` files located in the `src/databases/` folder.
+The supported databases for the tool are defined in `.yml` files located in the `src/internal/services/databases/` folder.

 - **Supported Databases**:
   - MySQL
   - PostgreSQL
+  - MariaDB
+  - MongoDB

 ### Caches

-The supported caches for the tool are defined in `.yml` files located in the `src/caches/` folder.
+The supported caches for the tool are defined in `.yml` files located in the `src/internal/services/caches/` folder.

 - **Supported Caches**:
   - Redis
+  - Memcached

+### Web Servers

+The supported web servers for the tool are defined in `.yml` files located in the `src/internal/services/webservers/` folder.

+- **Supported Web Servers**:
+  - Nginx
+  - Apache
+  - Caddy
+  - Lighttpd
+  - Tomcat

+### Runtimes

+The supported runtimes for the tool are located in the `src/internal/services/runtimes/` folder.

+- **Supported Runtimes**:
+  - PHP
+  - Node.js
+  - Python
+  - Java
+  - Go
+  - Rust
-  - Firebase
+  - C#

 ## Installation